By: Martin Ebner

 Christmas is a special time of year.
 For many (99.99% of the population) it's a time of overindulgence and poor diet choices.
 By getting a few months of exercise and healthy eating under your belt during autumn, you will be physically and psychologically better prepared to deal with the oodles of temptations come turkey and eggnog season.

 Weather is often a decisive factor when it comes to flaking out of exercise.
 "It's too hot in summer" and "it's too cold in winter".
 I hear it time and time again!
 Fall on the other hand offers weather perfectly suited to exercising in the great outdoors.
 No more excuses!

 New season, new goal

 Spring and summer goals differ greatly from fall and winter goals.
-Spring and summer tends to be a case of preparation for swimsuit season and then maintenance.
-In other words: little progress, strict dieting and little fun.
+Spring and summer tend to be a case of preparation for swimsuit season and then maintenance.
+In other words: little progress, strict dieting, and little fun.
 Autumn and Winter however offer something different.
-The sweaters come out and more emphasis can be placed on more fun, important and rewarding fitness goals like: improved strength and stamina gains.
+The sweaters come out and more emphasis can be placed on more fun, important and rewarding fitness goals like improved strength and stamina gains.